janit/ez-amp-bundle/README.md

 ## Overriding with bundle inheritance

 While this bundle aims to provide valid AMP output by default, it is very crude as it is.
-If you wish to use this version, you can use <a href="http://symfony.com/doc/current/bundles/inheritance.html">Symfony Bundle Inheritance</a> to override the templates to have a more pleasing outlook.
+If you wish to use this version, you can use <a href="http://symfony.com/doc/current/bundles/inheritance.html">Symfony Bundle Inheritance</a> to override the templates to have a more pleasing layout and likely extended features that your custom site will require.

 ## Missing features